-The Story of the World series is well-loved by many homeschooling families (you can see a few past reviews from Cindy, Brenda, and Alicia).
+The Story of the World series is well-loved by many homeschooling families.
 We’ve used the complete series from first grade through fourth grade and it’s one of our favorite homeschooling resources.

 A Look at The Story of the World